matejsmycka/gameboy-wasm-emulator/README.md

 # Gameboy Pokemon WASM Emulator

-This is gameboy emulator written [1] in C, ported, modified and compiled to WebAssembly.
+This is a Gameboy emulator[1] written by David Jolly in C.
+I ported, modified, and compiled it to WebAssembly.

-Pokemon Red ROM is included in the repository, bundled as a `xdd` output file.
+Pokemon Red ROM is included in the repository, bundled as an `xxd` output file.
-I had to modify the emulator to load in-compile time instead of reading it from a file, which is not possible in `WASM` runtime.
-I tried using `Raylib` for rendering, but even with native compilation, I was not able to get it working.
+I had to modify the emulator to load in-compile time instead of reading it from a file, which is impossible in `WASM` runtime.
+I tried using `Raylib` for rendering, but even with native compilation, I could not get it working.
 I switched to `SDL2`.
-The `emcc` supports it both, and I found it easier to understand.
+The `emcc` supports it both, making it easier to understand.

 ## Controls